salxvador/Python/README.md

 ### [Django Checkbook Balancer](https://github.com/salxvador/PythonProjects/tree/main/Django_Checkbook):
 This project functions as a web-based bank account balancer.
 It allows the user to set up new profiles with initial deposit amounts, add new deposit/withdrawal transactions, and track historical activity for a given account.

+#### This repo contains other projects completed in Python that were meant to explore the functionality of this language.
+These projects are named for the facets that they focus on.